jason-a-phillips/fibonacci-api/README.md

 # fibonacci-api
-## An API designed to provide the Fibonacci sequence which arrives at the given input
+## An API designed to provide the Fibonacci sequence which satisfies the given input

 ### Instructions
 * Install Node.js and NPM.